ResearchComputing/Documentation/docs/programming/MPI-C.md

 mpiicc hello_world_mpi.cpp -o hello_world_mpi.exe
 ```

-This will produce an executable we can pass to Summit as a job.
+This will produce an executable we can pass to the cluster as a job.
 In
 order to execute MPI compiled code, a special command must be used:

 ```bash
 mpirun -np 4 ./hello_world_mpi.exe
 ```

-The flag -np specifies the number of processor that are to be utilized
+The flag `-np` specifies the number of processor that are to be utilized
 in execution of the program.

 In your job script, load the same compiler and OpenMPI
 choices you used above to compile the program, and run the job with
-slurm to execute the application.
+Slurm to execute the application.
 Your job script should look
 something like this:

 __OpenMPI__